Algae Green Pool Algae Green Pool — Can Pool Algae Be Brown? Types, ID & Treatment Guide

 Equipment Sanitization

 Mustard algae can survive on pool equipment and toys.
-Soak all pool accessories, including brushes, vacuum heads, and toys, in a solution of 10% liquid chlorine for several hours or overnight.
+Soak all pool accessories, including brushes, vacuum heads, and toys, in a 10% dilution of liquid chlorine (1 part liquid chlorine to 9 parts water) for several hours or overnight.

 Filter Deep Clean